-Outlook For 2013, IFS expects strong license revenue growth and an improvement in EBIT.
+For 2014, IFS expects strong license growth and a significant improvement in EBIT.

 With license revenue growth of 11 percent, currency adjusted, we have seen strong business development in all three quarters this year.
 This continued growth has been achieved by our success in providing attractive business solutions to our target markets including aerospace and defense, offshore, EPCI, infrastructure, and service industries.
 We continue to invest to be able to deliver global projects to these sophisticated markets and so build upon our differentiation of being the ‘intelligent alternative’ to our larger generalist competitors.
 During quarter three we have had both major wins of new business accounts and seen existing customers extend their global use of IFS Applications.

 Maintenance revenue year to date increased 11 percent, currency adjusted, resulting from the continued good growth in license sales and a high level of customer retention.
 The margin continues to improve, which is in part attributable to ongoing improvements to our global support operation.